puppetlabs/puppet-docs/source/pe/3.1/appendix.markdown

 When you have an event inspector page open for a period of time and your session times out (or you log out in a different tab), an alert is raised to indicate that "You are no longer logged into the console."
 However, in PE 3.1, the alert is hidden behind the header.
 Reloading the page will take you to the console login page, as normal.

+To change the auto-logout period:

+1. In `/etc/puppetlabs/rubycas-server/config.yml`, edit the `maximum_session_lifetime` setting.
+2. In `/etc/puppetlabs/console-auth/cas_client_config.yml`, edit the `session_timeout` setting to match the setting you edited in step 1.
+3. Run `serivce pe-httpd restart`.

 ### Passenger Global Queue Error on Upgrade

 When upgrading a PE 2.8.3 master to PE 3.1.0, restarting `pe-httpd` produces a warning: `The 'PassengerUseGlobalQueue' option is obsolete: global queueing is now always turned on.
 Please remove this option from your configuration file.` This error will not affect anything in PE, but if you wish you can turn it off by removing the line in question from `/etc/puppetlabs/httpd/conf.d/passenger-extra.conf`.